bgiori/blegpio/README.md

 git clone https://github.com/bgiori/blegpio.git
 ```

-### Download the Android Application
-If you have an Android device (phone or tablet) which has BLE functionality, download our Mynewt BLE GPIO Client from the Google Play Store.
-If you don't have access to an Android device but have a Mac running OSX, you can download LightBlue to use as your BLE client.

 ### Build and Run the Application
 First make sure your board is plugged into your computer through a MicroUSB cable.
 Now build the and load the boot loader onto our nRF52dk.
 ```